oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-db/prepare-db.md

   * Standby redo logs (SRLs)
   * DB_UNIQUE_NAME

-  Because some of these changes might require a restart of the instance, we specified the `restart` keyword to confirm we agree to do that, if required.
+  Because some of these changes require a restart of the instance, we specified the `restart` keyword to confirm we agree to do that, if required.

   For more information, [refer to the documentation](https://docs.oracle.com/en/database/oracle/oracle-database/23/dgbkr/oracle-data-guard-broker-commands.html#GUID-46F6267D-E3CF-4544-AC47-A22D9704BAF2).